kyma-project/kyma/components/connectivity-certs-controller/README.md

 ## Overview

-The Connectivity Certs Controller fetches the client certificate and the root CA and saves them to Secrets from the central Connector Service.
+The Connectivity Certs Controller fetches the client certificate and the root CA from the central Connector Service and saves them to Secrets.

 ## Fetching certificates